Yureien/AnimeScraperGUI/README.md

 ## Contribution

 Fork, clone, make changes, push, create PR.
 I will accept the PR or ask you to make changes if required.

+I will be very, very happy if you make a PR! :)

 ## Credits
 - [FadedCoder](https://github.com/FadedCoder)